getwilds/sixtyfour/README.md

 See the [Contributing article][vigncontrib]

 This package follows [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/).
-See the [Contributing guide] for details.
+See the [Contributing guide][vigncontrib] for details.

 ## Code of Conduct